qunitjs/qunit/docs/api/QUnit/module.md

 | [`options`](#options-object) (object) | Set hook callbacks. |
 | [`scope`](#module-scope) (function) | A scope for tests, nested modules, and/or hooks. |

 All tests inside a module will be grouped under that module.
 Tests can be added to a module using the [QUnit.test](./test.md) method.
 Modules help organize, select, and filter tests to run.
-See [§ Examples](#examples).

 Modules can be nested inside other modules via a [module scope](#module-scope).
 In the output, tests are generally prefixed by the names of all parent modules.
 E.g. "Grandparent > Parent > Child > my test".